 Console

-- In the Google Cloud console, go to the Datasets page.
+- In the Google Cloud console, go to the Browser page.

-- To confirm, type the dataset identifier and then click Delete.
+- In the confirmation dialog, enter the dataset ID, and then click Delete.

 gcloud healthcare datasets delete